benhook1013/space-game/README.md

 playtest_logs/          # Logs from manual play sessions
 ```

-Further docs include `DESIGN.md` for architecture, `TASKS.md` for the backlog and
+Further docs include `DESIGN.md` for architecture, `TASKS.md` for the backlog,
+`milestone-setup.md` and `milestone-core-loop.md` for milestone goals, and
 `networking.md` for future multiplayer plans.
 See [PLAN.md](PLAN.md) for the full
 roadmap.